My Little Pony: Equestria Girls (film): Plot

 While continuing to explore school life, Twilight discovers that the counterparts of Fluttershy and her other friends from Ponyville (Pinkie Pie, Applejack, Rarity and Rainbow Dash) – have separated of hostility.
 Sunset sends her cohorts Snips and Snails to record a humiliating video of Twilight behaving like a pony, which is posted online and viewed by the entire school.
 The counterparts of Twilight's friends come to her aid, only to argue among themselves, revealing the cause of their falling out to be a series of treacherous text messages and emails they supposedly sent each other.
 Through a theory of Twilight's, however, the five girls realize that Sunset sent these messages to deceive them.
 They then reconcile and help Twilight perform a public dance routine for her campaign, which improves her image.

 In another attempt to undermine Twilight, Sunset has the formal decorations in the school gym wrecked and uses edited photographs to frame Twilight.
 Although Sunset's ex-boyfriend Flash Sentry proves Twilight's innocence, the formal is postponed to the night after the portal to Equestria closes.
 Twilight and Spike reveal their true identities to the other girls, convincing them of the situation's urgency.
 Under Twilight's direction, they rally the other students and successfully repair the damage in time for its original schedule, earning Twilight the school's support.

 On the night of the formal, Twilight wins the election and the crown, but Sunset steals it back in a scuffle after kidnapping Spike and threatening to destroy the portal to Equestria.
-Upon donning the crown, Sunset transforms into a demon and hypnotizes the other students, revealing her intent to conquer Equestria with the students as her army.
+Upon donning the crown, Sunset transforms into a demon and hypnotizes the other students, revealing her true intent to conquer Equestria with the students as her army.
 When Sunset attacks Twilight and her friends, their friendship activates the crown's magic, giving them pony-like ears, wings, and tails.
 The six girls use magic to revert Sunset and their schoolmates to normal, and Sunset, humbled by the power of the girls' friendship, tearfully apologizes for her actions.
 After celebrating at the formal and placing Sunset under her friends' care, Twilight and Spike return to Equestria with the crown as the portal closes, reuniting with their pony friends.